French battleship Justice: Postwar career

 On 8 December, the French naval command ordered Justice to steam to Odessa to join the battleship Mirabeau, which was observing clashes between the communist Bolshevik and White forces during the Russian Civil War, part of the Allied intervention into the conflict.
 Three days later, when the Bolshevik forces appeared ready to advance into the city, Justice, Mirabeau, and the armored cruiser Jules Michelet sent landing parties ashore to strengthen the White defenses.
-On 1 January 1919, Justice had returned to Constantinople; by that time, the French fleet in the Black Sea had been designed the 2nd Squadron, and it also included Démocratie, the Danton-class ships Diderot and Vergniaud, and the dreadnought France.
-The French squadron was thereafter tasked with supporting the White defenses of Sevastopol and blockading the coast of Ukraine, which had largely fallen to the control of the Bolsheviks.
+On 1 January 1919, Justice had returned to Constantinople; by that time, the French fleet in the Black Sea had been designated the 2nd Squadron, and it also included Démocratie, the Danton-class ships Diderot and Vergniaud, and the dreadnought France.
+The French squadron was thereafter tasked with supporting the White defenses of Sevastopol and blockading the coast of Ukraine, which had largely fallen into the control of the Bolsheviks.

 By mid-April, the French command had reached the decision to withdraw French forces from active participation in the conflict, which led the crews of the ships to believe they would soon return home.
 When, on 19 April, it had become clear that this was not the case, men aboard Justice, France, and Jean Bart mutinied.
 The situation worsened after a group of Greek soldiers fired into a crowd of demonstrators ashore; one French sailor was killed and another five were injured.
 Justice's crew was enraged, and began discussing opening fire on the Greek battleship Kilkis, moored nearby.
 Justice's captain ordered his ship's guns disabled by removing their breech blocks to prevent an attack.
-This intervention was enough to convince the crew to abandon the mutiny, though the dreadnoughts continued.
+This intervention was enough to convince the crew to abandon the mutiny, though the crews of the dreadnoughts continued.
 The situation was eventually defused by returning the French squadron back to France, one of the mutineers' primary demands.